Hornby to sell James Bond merchandise as 007 returns

 Bond, the dapper agent who took to the big screen for the first time in 1962, has provided a boost to a number of Britain's businesses during his 50-year movie run.

-On Thursday, luxury carmaker Aston Martin said it would continue supplying Bond with his favorite car by building a new sports car, the DB10, with only 10 specially-designed models to be made.
+On Thursday, luxury carmaker Aston Martin said it would continue supplying Bond with his favourite car by building a new sports car, the DB10, with only 10 specially-designed models to be made.

 (Reporting By Costas Pitas; editing by Keith Weir)